tprasadtp/ubuntu-post-install/docs/clioptions.md

      - Docker Community Edition
      - Wine HQ

-Usually it takes a while for additional Repositories (Docker, Google Cloud SDK etc) to add support for latest release of Ubuntu.
-However we can use the previous release for which packages are available.
-So, using packages built for previous release works fine most of the time.
-This is also good fix if you are running a alpha or beta release of Ubuntu.
-These options only work on Ubuntu or distros using ubuntu code-names and Linux Mint.
+Usually it takes a while for additional repositories (Docker,etc) to add support for latest release of Ubuntu.
+However we can use the previous release for which packages might be available.
+Using packages built for previous release works fine most of the time.

-- By default this option is disabled.
 - Repositories like Spotify and Google Chrome do not use code names in their repository URLs.
 So the above workaround is not necessary.
 - Derivatives of Ubuntu will use the code name of Ubuntu on which they are based.
 For example Linux mint 18.2 Serena will use code name `xenial` as it is based on Ubuntu 16.04 Xenial Xerus
-- This option applies only for the latest release mentioned in the variable `code_name_latest_release`. and will be ignored if the release is not latest.
+- This option applies only for the latest release and will be ignored if the release is not latest.

 ## Fix fallback to LTS